nmajor/emailgate/NOTES.md

 - I will probably want to add hooks in the page and email schemas to update the compilation updatedAt field after save.
 That way I can always know if the compilation pdf is up to date.

+### Todo Fri May 6
+- Combine the emails page and the pages page into a compilation customization page.
+Call the page "Edit"
+- Make a big button to "Get started by creating an email compilation" for the dashboard if user has no compilations.
+- Delete everything in the production database.
+- Delete everything in the manta storage folders.
+- On the preview page add a button that says, "Approve PDF".
+Only show that if the pdf is valid and up to date.
+Then after they Approve the pdf, Give them the option to add X number of copies to the cart.

 ### Todo Short
+- Start on the checkout process.
+Maybe change the checkout button to say "Add to Cart" and have it greyed out or hidden until you approve the pdf.
+When you Add to Cart, ask them how many copies they want.
+Then when you add to cart, you get redirected to the user's cart page where you have the option to checkout.
+- For the google account authentication make it so the token only lasts a day and then the user has to re-authenticate.
+I dont want to be storing super tokens in my database.
 - Optimize the compilation preview process (docker worker)
   - Lazy loading of the compilation email pdfs
   - Lazy loading of the compilation page pdfs